waku-org/nwaku/docs/tutorial/rln-chat2-live-testnet.md

 make chat2 RLN=true
 ```

-## Setup a chat2 node in rate limited mode
+## Setup a chat2 node in rate-limited mode
 Run the following command to set up your chat2 client.

 ```